Alice Paul: Early life and education

 Alice Stokes Paul was born on January 11, 1885, to William Mickle Paul I and Tacie Parry Paul at Paulsdale in Mount Laurel Township, New Jersey.
 She was a namesake of Alice Stokes, her maternal grandmother and the wife of William Parry.
 Her siblings were Willam Mickle Paul II, Helen Paul Shearer, and Parry Haines Paul.
 She grew up in the Quaker tradition of public service; Alice Paul first learned about women's suffrage from her mother, a member of the National American Woman Suffrage Association (NAWSA), and would sometimes join her mother in attending suffragist meetings.

-Paul attended Moorestown Friends School, where she graduated at the top of her class.
+Paul attended nearby Moorestown Friends School, where she graduated at the top of her class.
 In 1901, she entered Swarthmore College, which had been co-founded in 1864 by her grandfather and other Hicksite Friends.
 While at Swarthmore, Paul served on the executive board of Student Government, an experience which may have sparked her excitement for political activism.
 She graduated from Swarthmore with a bachelor's degree in biology in 1905.

 After graduation, partly to avoid going into teaching, Paul pursued a fellowship year in New York City, living on the Lower East Side at the Rivington Street Settlement House.
 Working in the settlement movement reinforced her determination to right perceived injustices in America, but Paul soon realized that social work was not the way she was to achieve this goal: "I knew in a very short time I was never going to be a social worker, because I could see that social workers were not doing much good in the world ... you couldn't change the situation by social work."